Getting started

 field only contains a flag indicating whether the miner

-has been used for mining or no.
+has been used for mining or not.

 ModalAssociationRules.Info